 Fleet risk and safety management are two of the most important concepts for all fleet managers.
-Many fleet companies put such a heavy emphasis on reducing costs through optimization, reducing fuel consumption and idling, and implementing preventative maintenance.
+Many fleet companies heavily emphasize reducing costs through optimization, reducing fuel consumption and idling, and implementing preventative maintenance.
 However, the impact of improving driver safety is not to be overlooked.
-It’s a priority for all fleets to keep their drivers safe and reduce the number of accidents, especially considering that the minimum costs of a fleet accident are $74,000 per accident.
-But some fleets have a harder time knowing how to reach safety goals in an efficient way.
+It’s a priority for all fleets to keep their drivers safe and reduce the number of accidents, especially considering that the minimum cost of a fleet accident is approximately $74,000 per accident.
+But some fleets have a more challenging time knowing how to reach safety goals efficiently.

 Why You Need a Fleet Driver Safety Program

 Fleet trucks, especially those with three or more axles, have more difficulty with maneuvering and braking.
 This, of course, is all learned in fleet driver training or studying to receive a CDL license.
 Fleet drivers also spend around 60 hours on the road each week.
 This statistic alone is exactly why fleets have the number of safety regulations in place today.
-However, drivers on those long hauls learn to get comfortable, opening themselves up for distractions tuning the radio, texting or talking on the phone, or eating a meal.
-Because drivers become so comfortable with their vehicles it’s easy to slip into bad driving habits like speeding, hard braking, or aggressive maneuvering.
+However, drivers on those long hauls learn to get comfortable over time, opening themselves up for distractions like tuning the radio, texting or talking on the phone, or eating while driving.
+Because drivers become so comfortable with their vehicles, it’s easy for them to slip into bad driving habits like speeding, hard braking, or aggressive maneuvering.

 These behaviors don’t just cause accidents, they also: